Dor-sketch/Dor-sketch/README.md

 <summary>More Info</summary>

 - 🔍 A deep exploration of algorithms and data structures, demonstrating Java's capabilities and fundamental OOP principles.
-- 🎓 Undertaken during the _Introduction to Computer Science_ module at The Open University of Israel.
+- 🎓 Undertaken during the _Introduction to Computer Science_ module at The Open University of Israel (2019b).
 Proudly secured a grade of `90`.

 </details>
     </td>